-In 2014, PSP continued to deliver all in-market programs with the associated marketing and customer support.
-The commercial programs, specifically the retrofit program continued to have good market awareness and uptake over the year.
-The Roving Energy Manager position was continued as part of the CHEC collaborative effort and assisted in maintaining focus and performance in this sector.

-Peak Saver was in market however continued to generally struggle.
-The customer engagement in this program did not meet expectations along with the associated demand reduction.
+In 2014, InnPower continued to deliver all in-market programs with the associated marketing and customer support.
+The commercial programs, specifically ERII, continued to have good market awareness and uptake over the year.
+The REM position was continued as part of the CHEC collaborative effort and assisted in maintaining focus and performance in this sector.
+The 2014 year also marked improvement in engagement within the residential sector, specifically within the LED measures offered through the saveONenergy Coupon programs.
+Also in 2014, InnPower was able to bring Peaksaver PLUS in-market, however the program generally struggled.
+Customer engagement in the peaksaver PLUS program did not meet expectations, along with the associated forecast for peak demand reduction.

-PSP has achieved 0.1 MW of net incremental peak demand savings and 0.4 GWh of net incremental energy savings in 2014.
-A summary of the achievements towards the CDM targets is shown below:
+As of December 31, 2014, InnPower achieved 0.7MW of net incremental peak demand savings and 1.14GWh of net incremental energy savings in 2014.
+A summary of the overall achievement towards the 2011-2014 CDM Targets is shown below: